AndrewZurn/github-utilities/README.md

 ## To Build
 Run `./gradlew packageDistribution`.
-This will build a jar for the application and move it to the `dist/lib/` directory.
+This will build a jar for the application and move it and a bash script to execute it to the `dist` directory.

 ## To Run
 Once you've built the app, you can execute it from the `dist/` directory.